 Getting divorced is a daunting task and an intimidating proposition.
 In many, if not most cases, hiring an experienced attorney to help you through the process is a sound strategy.
-That in itself can be an overwhelming experience.
+Though that in itself can be an overwhelming experience.

 Finding the right lawyer—more specifically, the right lawyer for you and your case—is tough.
+(Remember, the best divorce attorney means different things in different cases.)
 And then you have to meet with your attorney.
-Fortunately, there are ways to prepare for your initial consultation.
+Fortunately, there are things you can do to prepare for your initial consultation.

 Remember You’re Both Meeting For The First Time

 Remember, while you’re meeting this attorney for the first time, the initial consultation also presents the opportunity to meet you.
 This provides a chance for both sides to make sure this is a good fit.

 How this goes often differs from firm to firm.
 You may meet with a solo practitioner, where he or she is the only attorney.

 When it comes to firms with multiple lawyers, things often vary.
 For example, at Goldberg Jones, after an initial consultation with our managing attorney, he pairs you with the attorney he feels is the best fit for you and your case.
 However, having someone you’re comfortable with representing you is key.

 Related Reading: How Long Does Divorce Take In Oregon?

 Divorce is a traumatic time.
 You may not always think straight.
 Being able to clearly and accurately communicate your needs is a huge and important part of the process.
 If your lawyer doesn’t know what you want, it makes their job, and getting an optimal outcome, that much more difficult.

 Your initial consultation is the time for you to gauge this connection.
 You don’t need to be best friends, but your divorce lawyer is someone you’ll work with closely.
 Making sure you can accomplish that and effectively communicate is vital to the success of your case.